Midesales/HNGx-frontend-stage-three/README.md

 Features

-Image Search: Users can search for images by entering keywords in the search bar.
-The application fetches images from the Pexels API based on the search query.

 Curated Image List: The app displays a curated list of images when users first visit the page.
 These images are sourced from the Pexels API.

+Image Search: Users can search for images by entering keywords such as computer, cars and so on in the search bar.
+The application fetches images from the Pexels API based on the search query.

 User Authentication: Users can log in and log out using the provided authentication system.
 The username is displayed when logged in.
 User can only log in with:

 Username: user@example.com Password: 1Password

-Any username and password apart from the above will throw an error
+Any username and password apart from the above will throw an error and also note that the password is case sensitive

 Drag-and-Drop: Users can arrange images within the gallery using drag-and-drop functionality.
 Images can be moved to different positions within the gallery.